broacademy/HTML-course-2/lesson-4.md

 ## Courses

-**[Learn Color Design on Codecademy](https://www.codecademy.com/learn/learn-color-design)**: A course on color design, providing in-depth knowledge of color theory, its impact on design, and best practices for using color in web development (eng).
+**[Learn Color Design on Codecademy](https://www.codecademy.com/learn/learn-color-design)**: A course on color design, providing in-depth knowledge of color theory, its impact on design, and best practices for using color in web development.

 **[Learn CSS: Colors on Codecademy](https://www.codecademy.com/learn/learn-css-colors)**: A course specializing in using colors in CSS.
-Students learn various ways to define colors and apply them to web page elements (eng).
+Students learn various ways to define colors and apply them to web page elements.

-**[Learn CSS: Typography and Fonts on Codecademy](https://www.codecademy.com/learn/learn-css-typography-and-fonts)**: This course focuses on typography and fonts in CSS, teaching how to improve the readability and visual style of content on web pages (eng).
+**[Learn CSS: Typography and Fonts on Codecademy](https://www.codecademy.com/learn/learn-css-typography-and-fonts)**: This course focuses on typography and fonts in CSS, teaching how to improve the readability and visual style of content on web pages.

 **[Learn HTML: Tables on Codecademy](https://www.codecademy.com/learn/learn-html-tables)**: A course dedicated to creating and styling tables in HTML.
-Participants learn how to structure tabular data for users and search engines (eng).
+Participants learn how to structure tabular data for users and search engines.

-**[Learn CSS: Introduction on Codecademy](https://www.codecademy.com/learn/learn-css-introduction)**: An introductory course on CSS, offering the basics of cascading style sheets, including selectors, units of measurement, and how they are applied to style HTML elements (eng).
+**[Learn CSS: Introduction on Codecademy](https://www.codecademy.com/learn/learn-css-introduction)**: An introductory course on CSS, offering the basics of cascading style sheets, including selectors, units of measurement, and how they are applied to style HTML elements.

 **[Learn CSS on Codecademy](https://www.codecademy.com/learn/learn-css)**: A comprehensive course on CSS, covering everything from basic principles to advanced topics like animation, flexbox, and grid layouts.
-This course is designed for developers of all levels looking to deepen their understanding and improve their skills in creating web styles (eng).
+This course is designed for developers of all levels looking to deepen their understanding and improve their skills in creating web styles.

 ### Games